aejmelaeus/NServiceBus.SequenceGate/README.md

 ```

-A value typed collection can contain following types:
+A value typed collection can contain following types as Object Id:

 - ´string´
 - ´int´